 A catastrophic injury may be the result of negligent actions by one or more parties.
 Victims of catastrophic injury caused by negligence or willful endangerment can pursue legal action against those responsible.
 A catastrophic injury claim can help victims recover compensation for their suffering, including:

 - Medical expenses: As previously noted, treatment for a catastrophic injury can be extremely costly, and many victims require lifelong care.

 - Lost wages: Injuries this severe will often prevent the injured party from returning to work and may require a loved one to leave their job to care for them.

 - Pain and suffering: Victims of catastrophic injury often experience serious physical and emotional pain that may last a lifetime; they may also see changes in their quality of life, including loss of relationships and social standing, or loss of independence.

 - Wrongful death: If the victim’s injuries were fatal, their family can pursue a wrongful death suit to recover compensation.

-Encino Catastrophic Injury Lawyers at Abir Cohen Treyzon Salo, LLP Help Accident Victims Obtain the Compensation They Deserve
+Los Angeles Catastrophic Injury Lawyers at Abir Cohen Treyzon Salo, LLP Work to Obtain Maximum Compensation for Accident Victims

-If you or a loved one has suffered a catastrophic injury, call the Encino catastrophic injury lawyers at Abir Cohen Treyzon Salo, LLP.
+If you or a loved one suffered a catastrophic injury, call the Los Angeles catastrophic injury lawyers at Abir Cohen Treyzon Salo, LLP.
 We have the knowledge and resources to reconstruct the circumstances of your case and fight to ensure that you are receiving the maximum compensation to which you are entitled.
-With offices conveniently located in Los Angeles and San Diego, we provide comprehensive, customized representation throughout California.
-Call us today at 833-ACTS-LAW or contact us online for a free consultation.
+With offices conveniently located in Los Angeles and San Diego, we provide comprehensive representation throughout southern California.
+Call us today at 833-ACTS-LAWopens phone dialer or contact us online for a free consultation.